-Designed in partnership with patients and staff, PReCePT (Preventing Cerebral Palsy in PreTerm Labour) is a quality improvement project, aimed at increasing antenatal administration of magnesium sulphate to mothers during preterm labour.
+Designed in partnership with families and staff, PReCePT (Preventing Cerebral Palsy in PreTerm Labour) is a quality improvement project, aimed at increasing antenatal administration of magnesium sulphate to mothers during preterm labour.

 Funded by NHS England, PReCePT has been chosen for adoption and spread across the national AHSN Network during 2018-2020.